 - Muscle atrophy in the hand

-- Physical exam: Following a discussion of your general health and medical history, your doctor will perform a careful examination of your arm to determine the extent of compression.
-Additionally, your doctor may check the hand, fingers, neck, shoulder, elbow and wrist to see if symptoms result from different positioning of these areas.
+- Physical exam.
+Your orthopedic specialist will perform a thorough examination of your arm to determine the extent of compression.
+Your OSI doctor may also check the hand, fingers, neck, shoulder, elbow, and wrist to see if symptoms result from different positioning of these areas.

-- Nerve conduction studies: These tests assess nerve function and help identify the location of nerve compression.
+- Nerve conduction studies.
+OSI specialists use these tests to assess nerve function and help identify the location of nerve compression.

-Unless compression of the nerve has resulted in extensive muscle wasting, nonsurgical treatments for ulnar nerve entrapment are generally recommended first and include:
+Unless compression of the ulnar nerve has resulted in extensive muscle wasting, OSI orthopedic experts generally recommend nonsurgical treatments for ulnar nerve entrapment first to include some or all of the following: